Arkit28/Software-Systems---Assignment1/README.md

 CURRENT TASK:
+Task 5 - Batched commands:
+Execution of multiple commands independently in a sequential manner, regardless of whether previous commands were successful.
+It uses a semicolon to indicate the end of a command line.

+To implement:
+- detect batched commands in the input line
+- split batched commands into their own commands, then execute them separately in order

+Consideration:
+- ensure shell continues to execute commands whether or not previous ones succeeded
+- consider whether commands have pipes, redirection etc

+COMPLETED TASKS:
 Task 4 - Commands with pipes:
 Interrprocess communication i.e. commands sending data to each other.
 To implement will need to use the pipe() function alongside dup2().
 Refer to the assignment page for a walkthrough example of how it should work from a high level